 Learn about how the brain works and what you can do to calm strong emotions when they erupt.
 It is inevitable that you will experience strong emotions when working together with the other parent, especially when you disagree.
 Being able to stay calm in conflict is a foundational conflict resolution skill.
 Mindfulness practices are known to increase self-awareness and the ability to respond intentionally rather that reactively.
 There are many options such as yoga, meditation, and mindful breathing exercises.
 You can find a lot of valuable apps or websites such as, the insight timer or do yoga with me.

 Tammy Van Hinte is a Registered Clinical Counsellor who supports parents to bring their best selves into the mediation process.
-Starting in September, Tammy will be offering a course called Building the Future with Effective Co-Parenting at Dialogue and Resolution Services.
+Starting in September, Tammy will be offering a course called Peaceful Co-Parenting at Dialogue and Resolution Services.
 There are sliding scale options available and attendees will be given a certificate of completion.
 To find out more about this class, mediation, coaching or counselling services call 250-383-4412.